Omnitoken

 Complete the steps in a section below to retrieve an Omnitoken value from the Portal.

-Click Payment History from the Dashboard.
+1. Click Payment History on the left navigation panel.

 Result: The new Omnitoken hash value and expiration date are displayed in their respective fields on the Transaction Details or Terminal Transactions pages.

-Access the Customers page from the Dashboard (under the Payments category).
+1. Click Customers page from the Dashboard (under the Payments category).

 Result: This new Omnitoken hash value is displayed in the Token field.